wso2/wso2-qa-artifacts/intergration/GReg-APIM-Integration/unpublish_artifact/readme.md

 	Note: Update the username and password with your mysql username and password

-7 - Create two mysql databases ( regfiveREG and regfiveUM )
+7 - Create two mysql databases ( regfiveREG and regfiveUM ).
+You can use the resources/mysql.sql script to create the DBs.

 8 - Add the following settings to <GREG-HOME>/repository/conf/registry.xml